 Divorce can be a scary process.
-You may never have had to consult with a lawyer before let alone detail information about your private life.
-If you decide to retain a lawyer take your time in choosing the lawyer that is right for your particular case.
+You may never have had to go through the process of choosing a lawyer before let alone detail information about your private life.
+If you decide to retain a lawyer take your time in choosing a lawyer that is right for your particular case.
 Set up a consultation with the lawyer in advance to retaining him or her so you have an opportunity to ask questions and determine whether their style fits your needs.
 This is a journey that you will be taking together with your attorney as they help you reach the end result.
 Retaining someone who not only is competent in family law, but who you feel comfortable talking with is paramount.

 You will be sharing very personal details of your married life, your goals for the future, and expected outcomes.
 You need to feel a connection with the person who you are entrusting to help you with decisions concerning your financial future, as well as, if you have children, decisions about parenting time Make sure the person is someone you feel understands your situation and concerns.